A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 <p align="right">

 The image above depicts some drawings of three dimensional spheres creating using turtle graphics.
 The website [turtleart.org](http://turtleart.org/) hosts a gallery containing some even more outstanding examples!

 If you'd like to have some fun with turtle graphics, feel free to try out the [Turtle Graphics 1.01](https://scratch.mit.edu/projects/1250518/) project, which allows you to experiment with turtle graphics through MIT’s graphical programming environment scratch.

 # 8. Install ROS

 To follow along with the exercises in these lessons, you will need to be running Ubuntu Linux with ROS installed. download the [compressed VM disk image](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Udacity_VM_Base_V1.0.0.zip), uncompress and  open it using [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to run the VM(**The password for the VM is udacity-nd**).

-To install ROS without using VirtualBox , please visit: [ROS documentation](http://wiki.ros.org/)
+To install ROS without using VirtualBox, please visit: [ROS documentation](http://wiki.ros.org/)

 # 9. Source the ROS Environment